Highlights of the Footwear Collection

 Lady Mary Stanhope shoes worn c.1660.

-Made of blue velvet and embroidered with silver gilt thread, these shoes must have been worn for a special occasion.
 Lady Mary was the wife of Sir John Stanhope of Elvaston Castle in Derbyshire.
 After Sir John's death in 1638 she married Sir John Gell.

 Women's red velvet embroidered shoes. c.
 1920.